ivan-hc/AM/docs/troubleshooting.md

 **Whether upstream decides to apply these security standards or not, is another matter**.
 And you, the user, could help by reporting the issue to them.

 However, if you trust the author of that app and are only interested in using it, you can ignore the message.

+**On the rare instance a checksum mismatch error occurs**, it indicates the update either failed or the file is somehow corrupted.
+In this instance, try updating again or just remove the program and then reinstall it to resolve the issue.

 ------------------------------------------------------------------------